rgwch/elexis-ungrad/README.md

-# elexis-ungrad
+# elexis-ungrad 2024

 Some more experimental and strictly OpenSource'd extensions from the original creator of Elexis.

-More informations at [www.elexis.ch/ungrad](http://www.elexis.ch/ungrad)
+Note st

 ## Current branches:

-* ungrad2022 - Latest stable branch.
+* ungrad2023 - Latest stable branch.
 Will always compile and work
 * master - Development branch.
 Will not always compile and mostly not work flawless